amiv-eth/amivtex/README.md

 ## Docker

-If you want to create an python application that requires amivtex, a Docker image is available with python3, xelatex and the templates installed.
+If you want to create a python application that requires amivtex, a Docker image is available with python3, xelatex and the templates installed.
-Begin your dockerfile with
+Begin your Dockerfile with
 `FROM notspecial/amivtex` and you are nearly set.

-As the *Din Pro* font is not public, it cannot be included in the public image, but the image contains an entrypoint script which will install the font at container startup, before the first `CMD` is executed.
+As the *Din Pro* font is not public, it cannot be included in the public image, but the image contains an entrypoint-script which will install the font at container startup, before the first `CMD` is executed.

 **Note**: Make sure *not* to use the `ENTRYPOINT` instruction in your `Dockerfile`,